-Main Product of the Consciousness Part of the Brain Is Misdirection
+Misdirection is the Main Product of the Consciousness Part of the Brain

 The following recordings are from Jan’s final years, when his voice was diminished and he spoke in a low whisper.
 Some listeners may find these tapes hard to listen to, or difficult to understand.
 Thus, as another option, transcripts are being made and will be posted.